Distributional outcome regression via quantile functions and its application to modelling continuously monitored heart rate and physical activity: Methodology

-\begin{theorem} Let the following conditions hold in the model (\ref{dodsr}). \begin{enumerate} \item The distributional intercept $\beta_0(p)$ is non-decreasing. \item Any additive combination of $\beta_0(p)$ with distributional slopes $\beta_j(p)$ is non-decreasing, i.e., $\beta_0(p)+\sum_{k=1}^{r} \beta_{j_k}(p)$ is non-decreasing for any sub-sample $\{j_1,j_2,\ldots,j_r\}\subset \{1,2,\ldots,q\}$. \item $h(\cdot)$ is non-decreasing. \end{enumerate} Then $E(Q_{Y}(p)\mid z_1,z_2,\ldots,z_q,q_x(p))$ is non-decreasing. \end{theorem} Note that $E(Q_{Y}(p)\mid z_1,z_2,\ldots,z_q,q_x(p))$ is the predicted quantile function under the squared Wasserstein loss function, which is same as the squared error loss for the quantile functions.
+\begin{theorem} Let the following conditions hold in the model (\ref{dodsr}). \begin{enumerate} \item The distributional intercept $\beta_0(p)$ is non-decreasing. \item Any additive combination of $\beta_0(p)$ with distributional slopes $\beta_j(p)$ is non-decreasing, i.e., $\beta_0(p)+\sum_{k=1}^{r} \beta_{j_k}(p)$ is non-decreasing for any sub-sample $\{j_1,j_2,\ldots,j_r\}\subset \{1,2,\ldots,q\}$. \item $h(\cdot)$ is non-decreasing. \end{enumerate} Then $E(Q_{Y}(p)\mid z_1,z_2,\ldots,z_q,Q_X(p))$ is non-decreasing. \end{theorem} Note that $E(Q_{Y}(p)\mid z_1,z_2,\ldots,z_q,Q_X(p))$ is the predicted quantile function under the squared Wasserstein loss function, which is same as the squared error loss for the quantile functions.
 The proof is illustrated in Appendix A of the Supplementary Material.
 Assumptions (1) and (2) are much weaker and flexible than the monotonicity conditions of the QFOSR model in \cite{yang2020random}, where each of the function coefficients $\beta_j(p)$s is required to be monotone, whereas, we only impose monotonicity on the sum of functional coefficients.
 This is not just a technical aspect but this flexibility is important from a practical perspective, as it allows for capturing possible non-monotone association between the distributional response and individual scalar predictors $z_j$'s while still maintaining the required monotonicity of the predicted response quantile function.
-Condition (3) matches with the monotonicity assumption of the distributional regression model in \cite{ghodrati2021distribution} and in the absence of any scalar predictors, essentially captures the optimal transport map between the two distributions.
-Note that this optimal transport map is constructed after adjusting for scalars of interest - thus, it provides a model general inferential framework compared to that in \cite{ghodrati2021distribution}.
+Condition (3) matches with the monotonicity assumption of the distributional regression model in \cite{ghodrati2022distribution} and in the absence of any scalar predictors, essentially captures the optimal transport map between the two distributions, after adjusting for scalars of interest - thus, providing a model general inferential framework compared to that in \cite{ghodrati2022distribution}.
 Thus, the above DORQF model extends the previous inferential framework for distributional response on scalar and contains both the QFOSR model and the distribution-on-distribution regression model as its submodels.
 More succinctly, in absence of distributional predictor we have, $ Q_{iY}(p)=\beta_0(p) +\sum_{j=1}^{q}z_{ij}\beta_j(p)+\epsilon_i(p), $ which is a quantile-function-on-scalar regression (QFOSR) model ensuring monotononicity under conditions (1),(2).
 Similarly, in absence of any scalar covariates, we have a distribution-on-distribution regression model $ Q_{iY}(p)=\beta_0(p) +h(Q_{iX}(p))+\epsilon_i(p) $, which is a bit more general than the one considered in \cite{ghodrati2022distribution}, including a transnational effect $\beta_0(p)$.
 As a technical note, in model (\ref{dodsr}) function $h(\cdot)$ is identifiable only up to an additive constant, and in particular, the estimable quantity is the additive effect $\beta_0(p)+h(q_x(p))$ for a fixed $Q_X(p)=q_x(p)$.
 We impose the restriction $h(0)=0$ in order for $h(\cdot)$ to be estimable (see Section 2.3). \\